Best Resume Format for Any Job: Examples & Templates

 If you’re a candidate with years of experience in one industry, but your potential employer places a greater emphasis on skills rather than work history, you might want to consider a functional or combination resume format.

-Should I Use a Resume Format or a CV Format?
+Should I use a resume or a CV?

-Use a resume if you’re in the U.S. or Canada and applying for roles in most industries, such as business, technology or creative fields.
+- Use a resume if you’re in the U.S. or Canada and are applying for roles in most industries, such as business, technology, or creative fields.

-Explore our guide on CVs vs. Resumes for additional tips on selecting the right job application document for your career.
+Explore our guide on CVs vs. Resumes for additional tips on selecting the proper job application document for your career.

-No matter which resume format you choose, always format your work experience section in reverse-chronological order.
+Regardless of your resume format, always format your work experience section in reverse chronological order.

-That means starting from your current or most recent job and working your way backward up to 10 years.
+That means starting from your current or most recent job and working backward for up to 10 years.
 Include the name of the company you worked for, the location, the years you worked there and your title.

-Yes, resume format definitely matters.
-A resume format determines the way your resume is organized and how your information is featured.
-Do you want your resume to focus on your work experience or do you want it to focus on your skills?
+Yes, resume format matters.
+It determines how your resume is organized and how your information is featured.

 Resume formats aren’t one-size-fits-all.
-So use our handy guide to check which format will work best for your situation and choose accordingly to create the best resume.
+Use our handy guide to check which format will work best for your situation and choose accordingly to create the best resume.